pocean2001/rffootprint/README.md

 ## footprint

-Create kicad footprints using python 3.
+Create KiCad footprints using python 3.

 The library provides the following methods: